facebook/react-native/docs/IntegrationWithExistingApps.md

     }
 }
 ```
+If you are using a starter kit for React Native, replace the "HelloWorld" string with the one in your index.android.js file (it’s the first argument to the AppRegistry.registerComponent() method).

+If you are using Android Studio, use `Alt + Enter` to add all missing imports in your MyReactActivity class.
+Be careful to use your package’s `BuildConfig` and not the one from the `...facebook...` package.

-We need set the theme of `MyReactActivity` to `Theme.AppCompat.Light.NoActionBar` beause some components rely on this theme.
+We need set the theme of `MyReactActivity` to `Theme.AppCompat.Light.NoActionBar` because some components rely on this theme.
 ```xml
 <activity
   android:name=".MyReactActivity"